Random Toric Surfaces and a Threshold for Smoothness: Thresholds

+Now it suffices to show that the right hand side goes to zero.
+Since $m\sim h^2$ the previous formula can be rearranged to cancel the $m$ in the denominator yielding

+Since $r-c$ is constant and $m$ increases with $h$ the limit of the right hand side is zero.
+Thus

-Now we move from bounding the numerator to bounding the denominator.
-For sufficiently large $h$, given a fan $\Sigma$ the number of fixed points in $\Sigma$ is less than the number of rays in $\Sigma$, and we know $\left|\Sigma(1)\right|\leq N_h~h^2$.
-Thus, up to an adjustment of the constant, we have that for sufficiently small c
+This gives a bound on the numerator of the density formula.
+To give a bound on the denominator for that formula notice that for sufficiently large $h$, given a fan $\Sigma$ the number of fixed points in $\Sigma$ is less than the number of rays in $\Sigma$, and we know $\left|\Sigma(1)\right|\leq N_h\sim h^2$.
+Thus for sufficiently small $c$

 \end{proof}

 A quick heuristic argument shows that so long as $p\rightarrow 1$, on average the density of cones in $\Sigma$ that are not in $\Sigma_h$ goes to zero, and since any singular points must come from cones not in the complete fan, from this we expect that with high probability the density will eventually be smaller than any positive number.
 Note also that this is distinct from asking that with high probability $\delta_k(\Sigma)=0$.
 Here perhaps by looking at the expected value of $\delta_k(\Sigma)$ we can find something more enlightening.